 - Leicestershire Partnership NHS Trust

 Several organisations have already successfully implemented legacy mentoring, both at organisation and system level.
-Examples include Norfolk and Waveney ICS, Nottingham University Hospitals NHS Trust and, Barking, Havering and Redbridge University Hospitals NHS Trust
+Examples include Norfolk and Waveney Integrated Care System, Nottingham University Hospitals NHS Trust and, Barking, Havering and Redbridge University Hospitals NHS Trust

 - Determine whether the roles will work across an organisation or within one or more organisations across your integrated care system (ICS).
 To ensure legacy mentoring is successful you will want to ensure you have developed the infrastructure to support this, and you will most likely need to introduce a lead role to implement/manage this.
 It will also be vital for you to have full engagement from senior leaders in the organisation implementing it to ensure it’s supported from all key stakeholders.